Storm-Labs-Inc/cove-contracts-boosties/README.md

 </div>

 This repository contains the core smart contracts for the Cove Protocol.
-It includes a liquid locker and staking platform for Yearn, a governance token, and auxiliary contracts.
+It includes Boosties (a liquid locker and staking platform for Yearn), a governance token, and auxiliary contracts.

 The testing suite includes unit, integration, fork, and invariant tests.